Delta Volantis

 Delta Volantis, Latinized from δ Volantis, is a solitary star in the southern constellation Volans.
 It has an apparent visual magnitude of +3.97, which is bright enough to be seen with the naked eye.
-Based upon parallax measurements, is approximately 740 light years from the Sun.
+Based upon parallax measurements, is approximately 740 light years from the Solar System.

 This is an F-type bright giant star with a stellar classification of F6 II.
-It has an estimated radius 24 times that of the Sun, and shines with more than a thousand times the Sun's luminosity.
-The outer atmosphere has an effective temperature of 5,386 K.
+It has five times Sun's mass, an estimated radius 36 times that of the Sun, and shines with more than a thousand times the Sun's luminosity.
+The outer atmosphere has an effective temperature of 5,637 K, giving it a yellow hue.